redwoodjs/redwoodjs-com-archive/cookbook/Background_Worker.md

 ```

 This won't work yet as we haven't made `postSignupTask` in `api/src/lib/tasks.js` or set the `FAKTORY_URL`.
-Set `FAKTORY_URL` in `.env` to where your Docker server's at.
+Set `FAKTORY_URL` in `.env` to where your server's running.

 In `postSignupTask`, we may want to perform operations that need to contact external services, such as sending an email.
-For this type of work, we typically don't want to hold up the request/response cycle and can perform in the background.
+For this type of work, we typically don't want to hold up the request/response cycle and can perform it in the background:

 ```javascript
 // api/src/lib/tasks.js